 We seek to utilize ETFs that are relatively easy to trade when necessary, even during times of market stress.
 Smaller ETFs with a limited investor base may be difficult or costly to trade when market conditions deteriorate.
 For this reason, we emphasize ETFs that have scale in their asset size and a high level of average daily trading volume.

-As with all One Day In July portfolios, our environmental investing portfolios primarily utilize United States Treasury securities for the bond component.
+As with all One Day In July portfolios, our environmental investing portfolios emphasize high quality government and corporate securities for the bond component.
 In doing so, we seek to provide an element of stability to help limit downside risk during significant stock market sell-offs.

 Values-based investing is ultimately about making an impact.
 We believe there are key elements in any firm’s investment approach that help to determine how large that impact will be.
 With that in mind, we have designed our process to address the elements we think can be leveraged to generate the greatest impact.